hull/hull-node/API.md

 **Extends TransientError**

 This error means that 3rd party API resources is out of sync comparing to Hull organization state.
+For example customer by accident removed a resource which we use to express segment information (for example user tags, user sub lists etc.)
+So this is a TransientError which could be retried after forcing "reconciliation" operation (which should recreate missing resource)

 **Parameters**